sandrolubis/hybrid_to_pressure_NCO/README.md

 where `PS` is surface pressure and `P0` is the reference pressure.
 For many diagnostics and comparisons with reanalysis data, these variables need to be interpolated to fixed pressure levels such as 1000, 850, 500, and 200 hPa.

-This script uses NCO to interpolate `U` and `V` from hybrid levels to pressure levels for each year from 1980 to 2014.
+This script uses NCO to interpolate `U` and `V` (as an example) from hybrid levels to pressure levels for each year from 1980 to 2014.